PJL101/PJL101.github.io/src/assets/files/README.md

 -

-Please see the website [source repository](http://github.com/PJL101/iampjl.co.uk) for more information.
-Please feel free to raise any issues, pull requests, comments, etc there.
+Please see the website [source repository](http://github.com/PJL101/iampjl.co.uk) for more information or to browse the code.
+Feel free to raise any issues, pull requests, comments, etc.

-This repository is simply the automatically generated minified output and as such, there is isn't much to see here.
+This repository is simply the automatically generated and minified output so as such, there isn't much to see.